Archiving / Record retention

 How to send documents for archiving

 These archiving instructions apply to research administered through Clinical Research Institute HUCH.
 The archiving services are bought from Iron Mountain Incorporated, a company located in Vantaa.
-First, make sure with the Research Service Coordinator of Clinical Research Institute HUCH if the research archiving has been agreed on with the commissioning party.
+Please make sure with the Research Management Coordinator of Clinical Research Institute HUCH if the research archiving has been agreed with the sponsor (or commissioning party).

 The listing and compilation of research-related documents into individual archive series ensures that the documents are retained, discovered (retrieved) and destroyed after statutory storage.
 In 2019, the statutory archiving time is 15 years in clinical research and five years in equipment studies.
 Following the European regulations, these are going to change into 25 and 10 years, respectively; the date for this amendment is still open.